CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Template URIs

-**Template URIs** are URI patterns used to refer to specific tiles by their tile coordinates.
+A **Template URI** is a URI pattern used to refer to tiles by their tile coordinates.

 Template URIs are configured in the tileset.json.
 They may be any URI pattern, but must include the variables `${level}`, `${x}`, `${y}`.
 Template URIs for octrees must also include `${z}`.
 When referring to a specific tile, the tile's coordinates are substituted in for these variables.